The Storage Bag Trick for Organizing Your Fridge Better

 I run a tight ship when it comes to my refrigerator.
-I can't stand a messy fridge, so I spend a lot of time trying to prevent that.
-I find myself frequently pulling leftovers that have gotten pushed to the back of the fridge to the front so they won't get forgotten about, and lining up various condiments.
-Beyond this, there is one tool I lean on daily to keep my fridge in the shape I like it: zip-top bags.
+I can’t stand a messy fridge, so I spend a lot of time trying to prevent that.
+I find myself frequently pulling leftovers that have gotten pushed to the back of the fridge to the front so they won’t get forgotten about, and lining up various condiments.
+Beyond these steps, there is one tool I lean on daily to keep my fridge in the shape I like it: zip-top bags.

 Why Zip-Top Storage Bags Help Organize Your Fridge

 1. They don’t take up a ton of space.

 While plastic and glass storage containers are all well and good, they take up quite a lot of space.
 Zip-top bags, however, hardly take up any space at all.
 I can fill them with everything from cut-up fruits and veggies to leftovers, and fit a whole lot more in the fridge than I would if I were using the other guys.
 I also love that bags can sit flat and be stacked.
 I usually opt for freezer zip-top bags in this case, as they are thicker, sturdier, and much less likely to leak than the regular kind.